3DPrintDemon/CanBus_Troubleshooting/README.md

 Here's a few basic but effective steps & tips to diagnosing & fixing issues with your Canbus network.

 ************************************************
-# To set up your Canbus network follow the Katapult documentation.
+# How to set up your Canbus network

-https://github.com/Arksine/katapult
+Theres two ways, firstly follow the Katapult documentation. https://github.com/Arksine/katapult

 If however you don't use Katapult &/or want to try to flash in DFU mode with no bootloader you can do that too.
 It might help remove a layer of complexity if you're having issues.